larryhastings/big/README.md

 * As a rule, actions on iterators that act on multiple nodes include the node they're pointing at.
 * iterator[0] *always* refers to the node the iterator is currently pointing at, even if it's a special node.
 If the index is non-zero, it skips over special nodes.
+* You can't ever insert a node *before* head.
+You can't ever insert a node *after* tail.

 </dd></dl>